-If one or more of the provisions in the agreement between the Supplier and the customer – including these general terms and conditions – are void or become legally invalid, the rest of the agreement will remain in force.
+If one or more of the provisions in the Agreement between the Supplier and the Customer – including these conditions – are void or become legally invalid, the rest of the Agreement will remain in force.
 The parties will consult with one another regarding the provisions which are void or are deemed legally invalid, in order to make a replacement arrangement.

 15. APPLICABLE LAW

-The obligations between the Supplier and the customer as referred to in article 1 will be subject to Netherlands law, to the exclusion of all other countries’ laws.
-Applicability of the Vienna Sales Convention (CISG) is ruled out.
+The obligations between the Supplier and the Customer will be exclusively subject to Dutch law.
+Applicability of the Vienna Sales Convention (CISG) is excluded.

-Correspondence addressed to the Supplier must be sent to Safescan BV, Zoetermeer (2718 SL), Heliumstraat 14, in the Netherlands
+Correspondence addressed to the Supplier must be sent to TimeMoto, Zoetermeer (2718 SL), Heliumstraat 14, in the Netherlands.

 17.1 The headings above the articles in these terms and conditions only serve as an indication of the subjects to be covered by said articles.
 No rights may be derived from them.